facebook/idb/README.md

 ## Features
 - Boots multiple iOS Simulators within the same host process or across processes.
 - Does not have to be run from Xcode/`xcodebuild`.
 Simulators can be launched by a process that has not been spawned by Xcode.
-- `NSNotification`s for the lifecycle of the Simulator and user-launched processes.
 - Boots iPhone & iPad Simulators for iOS 7, 8 & 9.
 - Boots watchOS Simulators since watchOS 2.0.
 - Boots tvOS Simulators since tvOS 9.0.
 - Launching and switching between multiple Apps.
-- Convenient fetching of System, App & Crash logs.
+- Convenient and fast fetching of System, App & Crash logs.
 - Persistent and Queryable history of all Simulator events.
+- Detailed logging covering lifecycle events including booting, launching Apps and unexpected termination.
+- `NSNotification`s for many events in the lifecycle of Simulators and their processes.
 - Knowledge about the state of all Simulators can be re-built when `FBSimulatorControl` is launched.
 - No external dependencies.
 - Launch Applications and Agents with [Command Line Arguments](FBSimulatorControl/Configuration/FBProcessLaunchConfiguration.h#L24) and [Environment Variables](FBSimulatorControl/Configuration/FBProcessLaunchConfiguration.h#L29).